 - 2 cups unsweetened shredded coconut

-- Drink immediately or store in the fridge for up to 3-4 days after making for best flavour and texture.
-As there are no preservatives or fillers in the milk, the “cream” of the coconut milk may separate on the top if stored in the fridge.
-Just shake or stir before using.
+- Drink immediately or store in a sealed glass jar in the fridge for up to 5 days.
+As there are no preservatives or fillers used in the milk, the “cream” of the coconut milk may separate on top if stored in the fridge.
+If this happens, just shake it well before using.

 Have you made coconut milk before?
-What are some tips you have?
-Share below in the comments!
+How was it?
+Share below.